randrak/processkey/README.md

 (Instructions for other developers on how they can contribute to the project.)

 ## License
 This project is licensed under the GPL-3.0.
-See the LICENSE file for details.